akarazhev/crypto-scout-test/doc/0.0.1/issue/1-test-doc-write.md

-# Issue 1: Document of the `crypto-scout-test` production ready service
+# Issue 1: Write documentation of the `crypto-scout-test` production ready library

 The `crypto-scout-test` project has been implemented to provide mock data and to manage of podman compose service for testing.
-So let's update professional documentation of the `crypto-scout-test` project that it is ready for production.
+So let's write professional documentation of the `crypto-scout-test` project that it is ready for production.

 ## Roles